benhj/jasl/README.md

 JASL: Just Another Scripting Language
 -------------------------------------

 Why?
 I read somewhere that every programmer worth his salt should attempt to write their own programming language.
-Challenge accepted!
-(Granted I cheat a little by using boost::spirit)..
+This is my attempt! :-)

 ### The basics